REHolt/ESP_Dual_Light_Switch/Readme.md

 The ESP12E chip makes a good solution for this effort in that it is small and easy to work with.
 ![Alt text](/pictures/ESP12E1.JPG?raw=true "ESP12#")

 In order to fit properly in the Standard 2 gange Electrical outlet box the whole circuit must be <3" x 1.8" with a depth of about an 1 1/2".
 This leaves adequate space for wires and connections.
-If you have a single box you can get away with a litlle more (3" x 2" x 1.75"), but i plan to make them all a standard size to fit any box.
+If you have a single box you can get away with a litlle more (3" x 2" x 1.75"), but I plan to make them all a standard size to fit any box.

 ![Alt text](/pictures/Switch%20Cover1.JPG?raw=true "Switch Cover#")